Building regulations 2024: An updated guide

 In retrospect

-You may be offered the opportunity to buy indemnity insurance if any paperwork is missing.
-This is designed to protect the new homeowner – and subsequent owners – against legal action if the local authority were to serve a Building Regulations enforcement notice but shouldn’t be taken as proof that the work is compliant or up to current standards.
+You may be able to buy indemnity insurance if paperwork is missing.
+This is designed to protect the new homeowner – and subsequent owners – against legal action if the local authority were to serve a Building Regulations enforcement notice, but shouldn’t be taken as proof that the work is compliant or up to current standards.

 A better alternative may be applying for a regularisation certificate.
 This retrospective application involves checking what has been built or altered against the regulations that were in place at the time it was carried out.
 Obtaining a regularisation certificate gives you peace of mind.